ncatlab/nlab-content/pages/8/7/0/8/18078/content.md

 If $C$ is $1$, then $\sum_{i =1}^{\infty} C^i = \sum_{i= 1}^{\infty} 1 = \infty$ does not converge and $C$ is not strictly less than $1/2$.

 To proceed, assume $C \neq 1$.
 Dividing by $1 - C$, one obtains

 $$
 \sum_{i= 1}^n C^i =  \frac{C - C^{n}}{1 - C}
 $$

-\noindent and from this one obtains
+and from this one obtains

 $$
 \sum_{i= 1}^{\infty} C^i = \frac{C}{1 - C}
 $$

 We calculate

 $$
 \begin{aligned}
  & \sum_{i= 1}^{\infty} C^i  \le  1 \\